 Larger program size: Object-oriented programs typically involve more lines of code than procedural programs.

 Steep learning curve: The thought process involved in object-oriented programming may not be natural for some people, and it can take time to get used to it.
-It is complex to create programs based on the interaction of objects.
-Some of the essential programming techniques, such as inheritance and polymorphism, can be challenging to comprehend initially.
+It is complex to create programs based on interaction of objects.
+Some of the key programming techniques, such as inheritance and polymorphism, can be challenging to comprehend initially.

 Creating our first Class and Objects